sumedhsingh/codeAssist/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+I plan to keep working on this to make the setup easier and even publish this as a vscode extension in the future.